The Great Gatsby by F. Scott Fitzgerald (1925)

 Jillian Cantor is not letting things be.
 Fitzgerald ended “The Great Gatsby” as an open-and-shut murder and suicide case.
 It also left in its wake, a general impression of vapid, selfish women.
 Cantor gives these women the time of day in her new book.

 There’s Daisy Buchanan who has a back story to why she went off and married Tom and his wealth.
-Jordan Baker and her grit to succeed a male-dominated sport and headlong tackle prejudices.
+Jordan Baker and her grit to succeed a male-dominated sport and tackle prejudices head-on.
 Catherine McCoy who refuses to accept that men are the answer to women’s aspirations and who believes that women should be given the opportunities to run their lives on their own terms.
 There is an outcry running in this book that women have had enough of the patriarchy and that henceforth, they will take matters into their own hands.

 Cantor is so deft in her storytelling that at the end of the book, we walk away cheering Daisy, Jordan, and Catherine with the thought crossing our minds that, “Hey, Mr Gatsby wasn’t that great after all” and that these beautiful women were most definitely not little fools.